 Choosing second-hand items instead of new ones prevents unwanted pieces from going to waste.

-It also means that no additional natural resources had to be extracted from the Earth to produce new products.
+It also means that no additional natural resources have to be extracted from the Earth to make new products.

 Plus, they are so much cheaper!
 Win-win!

 If you cannot find what you’re looking for, don’t worry.
 You can always buy eco-friendly decorations from sustainable brands.